 - I won’t want to do this if this becomes a chore, so for now it’s considered to be happening on a trial basis.
 The length and the things I’ll talk about might also evolve over time.
 I’ll probably start with categories to help me organize my thoughts, but this might shift over time.

-- I tend to avoid bad things instead of engaging them, so sometimes if something made me upset I will only gloss upon it or not even mention it in here sometimes.
+- I tend to avoid bad or unhappy things instead of engaging them, so sometimes if something makes me upset, especially if it’s some scandal happening in the newspapers, I might only gloss upon it or often not even mention it in here.
+I don’t do or care about social media.
 Also, I’m not interested in discussing politics or religion in general, so don’t pick fights with me.
 Make your own diary entry!

 - I will sometimes describe the mundane.
 I don’t believe there is such a thing as “the same old routines”, nothing is boring if you’re truly engaged with life.

 - My intended audience is not you guys reading this now, but people 100-200+ years in the future.
-You’re welcome to read, but I’m not aiming for you per se, so things like descriptions of current events might feel out of place.
+You’re welcome to read, of course, but I’m not aiming for you per se, so things like over-descriptions of current events might feel out of place to the current-day reader.

 - While the intent is to talk about the past week in each entry, I’ll be touching on some events over the past month in this first post instead, since some things require context, other things are still fresh memories, and even more things just feel like a waste to leave out.
-Due to this, this first week’s entry will be abnormally long.
+Due to this, this first week’s entry might be abnormally long.
+(Edit from the future: Funny, this naive statement.
+It turns out pretty much every diary entry is this long.)

 So, without further ado,